-Imelda Mahaka is the Country Director for Pangaea Zimbabwe AIDS Trust (PZAT).
+Imelda Mahaka is the Executive Director for Pangaea Zimbabwe AIDS Trust (PZAT).
 She provides strategic direction, overall oversight, coordination and support for the implementation of PZAT programs.
 She has been involved in policy work in the areas of HIV treatment optimization and scale up including access to diagnostic and monitoring and community engagement.
 Formerly with the UZ-CHS Research Programme and Zimbabwe AIDS Prevention Project, Imelda has extensive experience in HIV/AIDS, SRH behavioural research, using quantitative and qualitative methods, especially working with adolescents.
 Imelda is a certified Social Worker, project manager and researcher; with a passion for working with and contributing to improved health outcomes for adolescents, women and other priority population groups.
 She is a member of AfroCAB and CHAI-UNITAID Optimal ARV Project Community Advisory Board, working towards empowered communities.

 Dr. Joseph Murungu